Harshit-Awasthi/To-Do-List/README.md

 To install and run the project locally, follow these steps:

 - Clone the repository: `git clone https://github.com/Harshit-Awasthi/To-Do-List.git`
-- Navigate to the project directory: `cd backend`.
 - Install the dependencies: `npm install`
 - Navigate to the project directory: `frontend`
 - Install the dependencies: `npm install`
-- Navigate to the project directory: `cd backend`.
 - Start the development server: `nodemon app.js  `

 The app will now be running at (https://task-whiz.vercel.app/).